abinit/abinit/doc/tutorial/analysis_tools.md

     cut3d

 The cut3d program will ask you several questions in order to determine what you want him to do.
-In this lesson, the text coming from the cut3d program are in black and the input that you have to type in are in  red.
+In this tutorial, the text coming from the cut3d program are in black and the input that you have to type in are in  red.

 After some text about the version and the licence, you will see the question: